wiztools/rest-client/ui/src/main/resources/org/wiztools/restclient/tls.md

 Primary advantage is stronger security.
 Main drawback is increased complexity in certificate management and deployment.

-In the RESTClient request interface, when both "Truststore" and "Keystore" configurations are given, it is treated as a mTLS request.
+RESTClient treats requests with both *Truststore* and *Keystore* configurations as mTLS.

 ## Self-signed Certificate